+CHAPTER SIX

-CHAPTER SIX The Direct Presence Ground
+The Direct Presence Ground

 - F. THE SIXTH GROUND: THE DIRECT PRESENCE GROUND - 1.
-The Sixth Ground's Introductory Verses and Dharma Request that, emitting pure and radiant light, they presented there as offerings to the Bhagavat.
+The Sixth Ground's Introductory Verses and Dharma Request When the bodhisattvas had heard the explanation of the characteristic features of this supreme ground's practices, they showered down many sorts of marvelous and precious jewels from the midst of the skies above, that, emitting pure and radiant light, they presented there as offerings to the Bhagavat.
 Everyone then uttered praises, saying, "This is good indeed, good indeed, Vajragarbha Bodhisattva."
 (1)